NM-TAFE/smiley-the-four-pillars-of-oop-itslukeDev/knowledge_and_evidence.md

    > - Both classes are a child of Smiley
    > - Both follow a yellow and black colour scheme
 3. What difference stands out the most to you and why?
    > Although both classes are similar what stood out the most was the fact that sad does not implement a blinkable method.
-From the perspective of the main program you cant tell which class has a blink method and which doesn't.
+From the perspective of the main program you cant tell which object has a blink method and which doesn't.
 4. How do these differences affect the functionality of these classes
    > With the happy class, the addition of the blink method gives it the ability to have more liveliness through repeated calling of the blink method.
 On the other hand due to the bare bone nature of the sad class all we can do is display it to the screen.